Kindergarten Readiness Act of 2010: SB 1381

 Frequently Asked Questions

 Transitional kindergarten is the first of a two-year kindergarten program.
-In 2012-2013, students with birthdays on November 2 through December 2 may attend one year of transitional kindergarten and then one year of regular kindergarten.
+Students with birthdays on September 2 through December 2 may attend one year of transitional kindergarten and then one year of regular kindergarten.
 If your child needs more time to develop social skills, this may be a program for him/her.

 Where do I register my child for TK?

-Transitional kindergarten registration will take place during the regular kindergarten registration period at each of the elementary schools in the District.
+Transitional kindergarten registration will take place during the regular kindergarten registration period, which starts February 17, 2015.
+Applications for TK are available at the District Office.

 Transitional kindergarten is optional.
 Parents wishing to keep children at home or in private kindergarten programs will need to check the new age requirements for kindergarten/first grade.
 Putting your child in private kindergarten programs will not automatically allow him/her to go on to first grade if the child does not meet the new age requirements.